 Environmental Engineering is the study of building system planning, which can realize relatively more comfortable habitual space by the analysis of physical phenomena of environmental factors such as heat, air, light, sound, etc., and the related physiologic and psychological impact on human body.
-In recent years, the concern towards environmental safety is getting more important, due to the increasing correlation of global environmental crisis with architectural and urban problems, and remarkable technological progression of computerization which together cause the higher and various demands on architectural advancement.
-We are aimed to nurture the problem solving capability in regards to issues based upon natural, cultural and social sciences.
+In recent years, the concern towards environmental safety has been raised due to the increasing correlation of global environmental crisis with architectural and urban problems, and remarkable technological progression of computerization which together cause the higher and various demands on architectural advancement.
+We are aiming to nurture the problem solving capability in regard to issues based upon natural, cultural and social sciences.